forwardmed/forwardmed/content/english/pages/privacy-policy.md

 - We may use your Personal Information for purposes that we make known to you at the time of collection of such information and upon your consent.
 - We reserve the right to transfer any information we collect in the event we sell or transfer all or a portion of our business or assets.
 - We may also use or share information with others in an aggregated or otherwise anonymized form that does not identify you directly as an individual.
+- No mobile opt-in data will be shared with third parties or affiliates.

 #### Cookies and Other Tracking Technologies